Episodes

 Follow Laurie on X.

-Read his latest on the Daily Sceptic here.
+Read Tilak’s article on the Daily Sceptic here.

 Produced by Richard Eldred.